-Amanda Statham predicts that Feuerstein Nature Family Resort in the South Tyrol mountains will be the blueprint for family hotels of the future
+Amanda Statham predicts that Feuerstein Nature Family Resort in the South Tyrol mountains will be the blueprint for family hotels of the future.
+What do you think?

 We visited in summer, with mornings spent hiking to nearby waterfalls, reached via pretty Alpine villages and hopping across fast-flowing streams, and afternoons spent playing in the hotel’s natural swimming lake, catching frogs and making endless trips to an island on a raft pulled by ropes.